JaGuzmanT/HWTBench2023/README.md

 <br />

 ## Description of files: ✍️
-The repository contains a directory named Images, which contains the asphalt sample images tested by the HWM.
-In three sub-directories, train (632), test(79), and val (79).
-All the images are two-dimensional color images with .jpg extension.
+The repository contains a directory named Images, which includes the asphalt sample images tested by the HWM.
+The dataset is divided into two sub-directories, train (899) and test(297).
+All the images are two-dimensional color images with .jpg extension with high resolution.

-Also, this repository stores a file named best.pt, which contains the computed weights using the YOLOv3 framework (ultralytics/yolov3) by the authors.
-The retrieved weights are parameters related to the employment of CONCORNET2023.
+## Definition of acronyms: ✨👨‍💼
+CONCORNET2023: Concrete Corrosion Network 2023.